 Don’t Use Electric Smoker In The Rain

 It is an alarming thing if you use an electric smoker for grilling in the rain.
 If your grill depends on a corded connection to a wall, don’t use it outdoor.
-Yes, you can use it indoor but a wise thing is to skip it because rain and electricity do not match well.
+Yes, you can use it indoors but a wise thing is to skip it because rain and electricity do not match well.

-We would recommend a propane or charcoal grill instead of an electric smoker.
+We would recommend an offset smoker or charcoal grill instead of an electric smoker.
 Propane grills have a feature of catching the fire more quickly as compared to others.
 But, many of the pitmasters will recommend a charcoal smoker for a better taste.
-It doesn’t matter if you use lump charcoal or a cooking wood, the smoker will produce a flavored smoke which will prepare delicious food in return.
-In rain, y6ou need to keep your grill in a dry place.
+It doesn’t matter if you use lump charcoal or cooking wood, the smoker will produce a flavored smoke which will prepare delicious food in return.
+In rain, you need to keep your grill in a dry place.
 Otherwise, the rain will have a direct impact on the temperature of the smoker.
 It will either extinguish the fire, or it will take the temperature to a very low point.

 Place Grill Under a Cover